 Mixer-Grinder by Philips We use our mixer grinder for everything.
 This is the single most used appliance in my kitchen.
 We make Indian gravy bases, energy ball mixes, smoothies, and almond milk in this mixer-grinder.

 Prestige Pan You can’t make Indian food, especially dal without a sturdy pressure pan.
-We own this pressure pan for 5 years and its still in great condition.
+We own this pressure pan for 5 years and it is still in great condition.
 The only thing that needed changing was the inner rubber ring that wore out on constant use.
 Other than that in the last 5 years I had no issues with this pan.

-Food Storage Containers I prefer the rectangular shaped containers compared to the round ones.
+Food Storage Containers I prefer rectangular shaped containers compared to the round ones.
 They take up less space in the refrigerator.

 There you go,

 These are all the tips and tricks we use in our home for meal planning.
-Hope you this blog post inspires you to start regular meal prep and cook more often at home.
+Hope this blog post inspires you to start regular meal prep and cook more often at home.